 No. Description

-1 UPS
+1 JPS

 2 BCB

 3 Bus

 4 Junction box

 5 Internal switch of the common battery system

 6 Battery

 7 Battery system

-7.10 BCB Cabinet (Option 1)-Applicable for APAC Region
+7.10 BCB Cabinet (Optional)- Applicable for APAC Region

-The UPS has three kinds of BCB matching cabinets, and the user can choose the cabinet you need according to actual requirement.
 The BCB cabinet can also electrically isolate the UPS from the battery to minimize the danger of the service personnel at work.